mikefilsaime-groove/projectbaser/replit.md

 - **Telemetry**: Disabled
 - **Public Sharing**: Disabled by default
 - **Authentication Mode**: Native (username/password)
+- **Routing**:
+  - Landing page at / for unauthenticated users
+  - App dashboard at / for authenticated users (checks FOCALBOARDAUTHTOKEN cookie)
-- **Routing**: Custom routing serves landing page at / and SPA for all other routes
+  - SPA for all other routes

 ## How to Use
 1. Visit the landing page at the root URL